You can contact the Learning Hub via email:

 To see the full set of student regulations go to: http://www.tees.ac.uk/studentregulations.

-There are many different types of academic misconduct, including collusion and plagiarism.
-See below for some examples (taken from the Academic Misconduct Regulations).
+There are many different types of academic misconduct, including collusion, plagiarism and misrepresentation of your use of AI..
+See below for some examples (taken from Appendix 1 of the Academic Misconduct Regulations).

 Group work is a legitimate form of study that you may be asked to engage with for an assignment.